emeb/dspod/dspod_h7r3/Firmware/README.md

 - psram - testing out the 8MB PSRAM attached to the XSPI port.

+- app - a multi-effects application with a number of simple gain, filter and delay algorithms.

 ## Prerequisites

 You'll need to have installed a working Arm GCC toolchain in order to use these projects, as well as a version of OpenOCD or Black Magic Probe that supports the STM32H7R3 for loading code into flash.
 The Makefiles in each project directory will have to be edited to point to these tools.